astral-sh/rye/docs/guide/installation.md

 ## Installing Rye

 Rye is installed per-user and self manages itself.
-It will install itself into a folder in your home directory and mange itself there.
+It will install itself into a folder in your home directory and manage itself there.

 {% include-markdown "../.includes/quick-install.md" %}